 Are you sure that you can handle this project on your own?
 Who am I to say that you aren't God's gift to do-it-yourself-ing.
 Then again… if you haven't done much more than paint and change a light bulb before, it can be easy to get in over your head.
 Be honest about the time and skills you have to commit to this project.
 Likewise, be selective when choosing a contractor to make sure they are the best fit for you.

-5. Decision fatiguewill set in at some point
+5. Decision fatigue will set in

 As much as possible, try to think through every visual detail of how you'd like the space to look.
 This is, of course, almost impossible.
 You would be surprised just how hard it is to pick a mirror for your bathroom, or the right grout color for your tile.
 Don't get too bogged down in trying to get every detail perfect, but do remember to make every choice with dedication to your ultimate vision.